TITLE 68: PROFESSIONS AND OCCUPATIONS

 D) Specify the number of CE hours that may be applied to fulfilling the Illinois CE requirements for license renewal; and

-E) Include some mechanism whereby participants evaluate the overall quality of the program.
+E) Include some mechanism by which participants evaluate the overall quality of the program.

 7) All programs given by sponsors shall be open to all licensed nursing home administrators and not be limited to the members of a single organization or group.